 MASSACHUSETTS: Mass Choice participates in this campaign, organized by national NARAL as a counterpoint to the anti-abortion film The Silent Scream.
 A collection of 40,000 letters gathered from women in every state are read in Washington, D.C. on May 21, 1985.
-The Mass Choice Silent No More/A Call to Action campaign includes not only letters from women sharing their individual stories of abortion, but also letters from men and women sharing the stories of friends and family and their foundational belief in reproductive freedom.
+The Mass Choice Silent No More/A Call to Action campaign includes not only letters from people who got an abortion, but also letters from people sharing the stories of friends and family and their foundational belief in reproductive freedom.

 MASSACHUSETTS: A coalition of reproductive freedom groups defeats Question 1, a proposed anti-choice amendment to the Massachusetts Constitution that would have stripped the Constitution of protections for abortion rights.
 Mass Choice is a key member of the leadership team that is essential to this statewide victory, and NARAL Area Teams work hard to defeat Question 1.
-The amendment is defeated 58%-42%, proving that Massachusetts is a pro-choice state.
+The amendment is defeated 58%-42%.

 NATIONAL: NARAL and other pro-choice organizations are instrumental in defeating President Reagan’s nomination of anti-choice Judge Robert Bork to the United States Supreme Court.